-The Trust will obtain your consent to hold, process and share your personal data in relation to the recruitment process.
+The school will obtain your consent to hold, process and share your personal data in relation to the recruitment process.

-You are under no obligation to provide your consent to provide data to the Trust during the recruitment process.
-If you do not consent to the Trust holding, processing and sharing your personal data during the recruitment process, the Trust may not be able to process your application.
+You are under no obligation to provide your consent to provide data to the school during the recruitment process.
+If you do not consent to the school holding, processing and sharing your personal data during the recruitment process, the school may not be able to process your application.

-In some cases, the Trust will need to process data to ensure that it is complying with its legal obligations.
+In some cases, the school will need to process data to ensure that it is complying with its legal obligations.
 For example, the school must check an applicant's entitlement to work in the UK.
-Safer recruitment procedures in schools and Trusts also require appropriate checks to be made on people who work with children.
+Safer recruitment procedures in schools also require appropriate checks to be made on people who work with children.